Donearm/Quotes/quotes.md

 > Every soldier thinks something of the moral aspects of what he is doing.
 But
 > all war is immoral and if you let that bother you, you're not a good soldier
 #### Gen. Curtis LeMay

+> If anyone is unwilling to descend into himself because this is too painful,
+> he will remain superficial in his writing… If you are unwilling to know what
+> you are, your writing is a form of deceit.
+#### Ludwig Wittgenstein